 But Dr. Ghaemi and colleagues assert that there are versions of depression that end up acting more like bipolar disorder, even though there is no hypomania at all that we can detect (or, as in item #9, only when an antidepressant has been used).
 These conditions often do not respond well, in the long run, to antidepressant medications (which “poop out” or actually start making things worse).
 They respond better to the medications we routinely rely on in bipolar disorder, the “mood stabilizers” you’ll be introduced to in the Treatment section of this website (including several non-medication approaches).
 And these patients have other folks in their family with bipolar disorder or something that looks rather more like that (e.g. dramatic “mood swings”, even if the person never really gets ill enough to need treatment).

 In Dr. Ghaemi’s description, then, there are people whose depression looks so “unipolar” that even a “fine-toothed comb” approach to looking for hypomania will not identify their depression as part of the “bipolar spectrum”.
 According to Ghaemi and colleagues, these people should be regarded as “bipolar”, in a sense, because of the way they will end up responding to treatment.
-In other words, there is something in these people which doesn’t look like our old idea of bipolar disorder, or even our newer idea of bipolar disorder (bipolar II, etc.), but will still better describe their future and the medications that are most likely to help them.
+In other words, there is something in these people which doesn’t look like our old idea of bipolar disorder, or even our newer idea of bipolar disorder (bipolar 2, etc.), but will still better describe their future and the medications that are most likely to help them.

 Remember that this is the very purpose of “diagnosis”, to describe the likely outcomes with and without treatment, and to identify effective treatments.
 So, on that basis, it seems reasonable to include these patients on the “bipolar spectrum”, like this:

 The idea that someone can “have” bipolar disorder and yet not have any hypomania at all is not widely understood.
 You probably would get blank looks from most psychiatrists if you mention it, and frank disbelief from nearly all primary care doctors, who don’t have time to read the literature on the diagnosis of bipolar disorder.
 So, if you mention this idea to anyone, be prepared for some serious resistance.
 Read more of this site, it may help you be ready.

 Anxious depression could be “bipolar”?